EB2 Visa Guide: Everything You Need to Know About the EB2 Visa

 EB2 Visa

 The EB2 visa is a powerful immigration option for people with exceptional ability or advanced degrees.
-Through the EB2 visa you can obtain a U.S. green card (permanent residence) based on having a job offer from a U.S. company.
+Through the EB2 visa you can obtain a U.S. green card (permanent residence), usually based on having a job offer from a U.S. company, or in certain cases (such as a National Interest Waiver) through a self-petition without a job offer.

 In this guide, I will explain the important details of the EB2 visa.
 If you have any questions, feel free to email me directly at contact@ashoorilaw.com.
 I am very responsive via email and would be happy to help you.